Be afraid for sharks, not of them

 An improved understanding of sharks will help counter the current negative public perception and put the focus on shark conservation instead of eradication.
 The most rewarding part of teaching high school and college shark courses is when students leave with a newfound appreciation for these animals and a proper understanding of their importance in the marine world.
 It’s encouraging to know that there are just a few more people out there who can spread their love for sharks to the rest of the world.

 Lindsay Graff has led the Broadreach Fiji: Shark Studies program since 2012 and has an extensive history in shark conservation, including working on Project Great White Shark in South Africa and shark tagging projects in Florida and the Bahamas.
+Interested in joining our shark camp?
+Enroll today.

 *UPDATE: A few weeks after this article was originally published, BBC News did a piece on shark conservation that featured Lindsay Graff and the Broadreach Fiji: Shark Studies program.
 Hear what she has to say about the impact of programs like ours in the lives of students around 23:00.